 Fine Arts Museum

 The HBU Fine Arts Museum is located in the University Academic Center on campus.
-This 1,100-square foot, state-of-the-art Museum was designed by Studio RED architects.
+This 1,100-square-feet, state-of-the-art Museum was designed by Studio RED Architects.
 The HBU Fine Arts Museum opened on September 20, 2012.

-The Fine Arts Museum promotes the understanding of the visual arts and their importance to cultural and intellectual history through direct experiences with original works of art and through an interdisciplinary approach to its collections, exhibitions, publications, and programs.
+The Fine Arts Museum promote the understanding of the visual arts and their importance to cultural and intellectual history through direct experiences with original works of art and through an interdisciplinary approach to its collections, exhibitions, publications and programs.
 These activities support lifelong learning among a range of audiences, including the University family and the broader Houston community.